U.S. CMS Software and Computing Research Initiative

 The Software and Computing Research Initiative provides partial funding for physicists working in areas where R&D are needed to meet the goals of Software and Computing for the HL-LHC.
 Projects span the different R&D focus areas, including advanced algorithms, analysis systems, and underlying infrastructure.
 The overall goal is to make computation of all types feasible and efficient at HL-LHC scale.

-Current U.S. CMS Post Doctoral Researchers
+Current U.S. CMS R&D Initiative Researchers

 Aug 2024 - Sep 2025